checkout-registry v0.1

 How we test

-Three environments, cheapest and safest first.
-We test each provider on the terms it actually supports — a provider is never marked failed for a scenario outside its stated scope.
+Three environments, lowest cost and risk first.
+Each provider is tested on the terms it actually supports; a provider is never marked failed for a scenario outside its stated scope.

 SandboxThe provider’s own test environment.
 Confirms the API contract and protocol handshakes.
-No money.
+No real charges.
 Most verification lives here.

 Controlled storefrontStores we own, in test-payment mode, for site-agnostic providers.
 Confirms a real checkout completes on a store the provider has never seen.
-Reproducible, no money.
+Reproducible.

 Real-world spot checkA fixed basket of real products, used sparingly to calibrate and to score providers limited to their own merchant set.